AngelEngineering/nativescript-plugins/packages/camera/README.md

 * 👁️ Camera switching during video recording and option to lock device rotation while recording
 * 👌 Pinch to zoom in/out and tap to focus
 * 📱 Video merge utility
-* 🎞️ Built-in buttons for flash, camera switch, camera
+* 🎞️ Built-in buttons for flash, camera switch, capture
 * 📸 Flash/Torch control in both photo and video modes
 * ⏱️ Supports square-cropping photos and saving photos/videos to device Photos library
 * 🧩 Photo confirmation options with built-in UI to show preview
-* 🔍 Customizable output photo dimensions and quality (saved as jpeg)

 ## Future Features
 * ⏯️ H265 codec option for video, and custom dimensions for video/photo capture